 Club president Mike Danko, supported by vice president, Ed Rigby, led a spirited trip-planning session.
 In general, trips should be within a 60 to 90 minute driving radius and there should be at least five or six trips scheduled on the Mahoning, the club’s “home” river.
 Runs that require longer driving times should be considered for posting on the club website as unofficial trips by trip organizers.
-Twenty-three official club-sponsored paddling trips were scheduled beginning with the first trip to Slippery Rock Creek on Sunday, March 17, 2013 and ending with a trip on the Mahoning from Foster Park to Rotary Park on November 19.
+Twenty-three official club-sponsored paddling trips were scheduled beginning with the first trip to Slippery Rock Creek on Sunday, March 17, 2013 and ending with the traditional Chili Chilly Run at Canoe City on December 1.
 The complete list of scheduled events is in the appendix to the minutes.

 •Patty Allen will be taking orders for a variety of apparel items with the club logo such as short and long-sleeve t-shirts, v-neck windbreakers, hats, etc. The items will now be available in different colors.
 Orders must be pre-paid.